nicktran1308/niitora_landingpage/README.md

 Projects are defined in the `Project.js` file as an array of project objects.

 **To add a new project:**
 1. Add your project image to `/public/assets/icons/`
 2. Open `/src/components/pages/Project.js`
 3. Locate the `projects` array (around line 7)
-4. Add a new project object with the following format:
+4. Add a new project object:
    ```javascript
    {
      id: 7, // Use the next available number